Dominant Swiatek wins Rome title

 Swiatek has now won 28 matches in a row and five consecutive tournaments.

+"I'm going to celebrate with a lot of tiramisu!"
+Swiatek joked in her on-court interview, adding: "See you at the French Open."

-Jabeur, who became the first African woman to win a WTA 1000 title in Madrid last week, mounteda late comeback attempt, breaking Swiatek at 4-0 in the second set to win two games in a row.
+Jabeur, who became the first African woman to win a WTA 1000 title in Madrid last week, mounted a late comeback attempt, breaking Swiatek at 4-0 in the second set to win two games in a row.

 It was a brief respite, as Swiatek saved three break points to stop Jabeur's momentum - and dropped to her knees in tears on winning championship point.